The Repository pattern in Go: a painless way to simplify your service logic

 In-memory transactions implementation

-The memory implementation is again the simplest one. 😉 We need to get the current value, execute closure, and save the result.
+The memory implementation is again the simplest one. 😉 We need to get the current value, execute the closure, and save the result.

-Thanks to that, we are sure that without the “commit” (m.hours[hourTime] = *updatedHour
+Thanks to that, we’re sure that without the “commit” (m.hours[hourTime] = *updatedHour) our values are not saved.

-We will double-check it in tests.
+We’ll double-check this in tests.

 func (m *MemoryHourRepository) UpdateHour(